PC-Pedia/Vajehyar/Readme.md

 1. **A Comprehensive Dictionary of Persian Synonyms & Antonyms****, written by farajollah khodaparasti with more than 135000 thousand words;
 2. [**The Thesaurus of Persian Words**](https://fa.wikipedia.org/wiki/%D9%81%D8%B1%D9%87%D9%86%DA%AF_%D8%B7%DB%8C%D9%81%DB%8C)**, written by Jamshyd Fararooy with around 45,000 words.

-## Requirements

-For windows 10 you don't need any prerequisites; but for older versions you should install [.net 4.6 or above](https://www.microsoft.com/en-us/download/details.aspx?id=53344).

 ## Installation & Usage

 This application is portable and tries to remain so.
 For launching app just press **Alt+Shift+V** from anywhere in windows and press **Esc** to minimize app to tray.
 You can change this shortcut from settings.

+Please note that For windows 10 you don't need any prerequisites; but for older versions you have to install [.net 4.6 or above](https://www.microsoft.com/en-us/download/details.aspx?id=53344).

 ## Contributing